anicusan/MPISort.jl/README.md

 - **Does not require that distributed data fits into the memory of a single node**.
 No IO either.
 - Works for any comparison-based data, with additional optimisations for numeric elements.
 - Optimised for minimum MPI communication; can use Julia threads on each shared-memory node.
-- The node-local arrays may have different sizes; sorting will try to balance number of elements held by each MPI rank.
+- The node-local arrays may have different sizes; sorting will try to balance the number of elements held by each MPI rank.
-- Works with any `AbstractVector`, including accelerators such as GPUs (TODO: test this further).
-Julia type-inference and optimisations do wonders.
+- Works with any `AbstractVector`, including accelerators such as GPUs (see Note).
 - Implements the standard Julia `sort!` API, and naturally works for custom data, comparisons, orderings, etc.